forlond/phpunit-testing-tools/docs/symfony_form.md

 ;
 ```

-### messageTemplate

-Use the method `messageTemplate` to indicate the message template for the current form error.
+---

 ```php
 public function messageTemplate(Constraint|string $value): self
 ```

+Use the method `messageTemplate` to indicate the message template for the current form error.

 Example: Assert the error message template.